Belmont Avenue/Franklin Park station

-Belmont Avenue (also known as Franklin Park-Belmont Avenue) is a station on Metra's North Central Service in Franklin Park, Illinois.
+Belmont Avenue/Franklin Park is a station on Metra's North Central Service in Franklin Park, Illinois.
 The station is 15.8 mi away from Chicago Union Station, the southern terminus of the line.
-In Metra's zone-based fare system, Belmont Avenue is in zone 2.
-As of 2018, Belmont Avenue is the 224th busiest of Metra's 236 non-downtown stations, with an average of 24 weekday boardings.
-Belmont Avenue was opened on January 30, 2006, along with three other new stations on the North Central Service.
+In Metra's zone-based fare system, Belmont Avenue/Franklin Park is in zone 2.
+As of 2018, Belmont Avenue/Franklin Park is the 224th busiest of Metra's 236 non-downtown stations, with an average of 24 weekday boardings.
+Belmont Avenue/Franklin Park was opened on January 30, 2006, along with three other new stations on the North Central Service.

-As of February 15, 2024, Belmont Avenue is served by 12 trains (six in each direction) on weekdays.
+As of February 15, 2024, Belmont Avenue/Franklin Park is served by 12 trains (six in each direction) on weekdays.